Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page-to-a-dyslexic-font.md

   accessible with just a few clicks.
 header: true
 ---
-## Introduction

-Struggling with reading text online?
-Helperbird can change the font on any website to one that's dyslexic-friendly.
-This guide will show you how to activate this feature.

-## Prerequisites

-- An active Helperbird account.
-- Helperbird browser extension installed.

-## Steps to Change the Font to a Dyslexic-Friendly Option

-### Step 1: Open Helperbird Extension

-Click on the Helperbird icon located in the top-right corner of your browser window.

-### Step 2: Access Quick Actions

-The Helperbird extension will open, displaying quick actions and other features.

-### Step 3: Locate the Text Adjustment Card

-Scroll down to find the **Text Adjustment** card within the extension.
+## Using the Font Changer Feature in Helperbird for Dyslexia-Friendly Fonts

+Helperbird’s Font Changer feature can make reading easier for users with dyslexia by allowing the choice of dyslexia-friendly fonts such as Lexend or OpenDyslexic.

-### Step 4: Identify the Font Option
+### Enabling the Font Changer

-Within the Text Adjustment card, look for the **Font** option accompanied by a toggle switch labeled **Off**.

-### Step 5: Activate the Feature

-Click on the toggle switch to turn the feature on.
+**Step 1**: Click on the Helperbird icon in your browser to bring up the extension’s menu.

+**Step 2**: Use the search feature within the menu to look for the "Font" option.

+**Step 3**: Find the toggle switch for "Font" and activate it by clicking on it.

-### Step 6: Select a Dyslexic-Friendly Font
+### Selecting a Dyslexic-Friendly Font

-The font on the website will change to the one you selected from the list provided below the toggle.

-### Step 7 (Optional): Deactivate the Feature

-To turn off the feature, simply click the toggle switch again.

-### Step 8 (Optional): Change the Font

-If you wish to use a different dyslexic-friendly font, select one from the list provided.
+**Step 4**: With the Font feature enabled, a variety of font choices will appear.

+**Step 5**: Browse through the fonts and select a dyslexic-friendly font such as Lexend or OpenDyslexic by clicking on it.

+**Step 6**: The web page’s text will immediately update to display the selected font, enhancing readability for dyslexic users.

 ## Available Dyslexic-Friendly Fonts